 A company doctor is someone who gives advice in the area of employment and health.
 Companies can engage a company doctor, usually through an occupational health and safety service, to give advice and support on improving working conditions.
 They also help employees return to work as quickly and responsibly as possible.
 Moreover, individual employees can go to the company doctor if they have questions about individual and personal work-related health issues.
-This is called walk-in surgery hours.
+This is called consultation hour.
 The new Dutch Working Conditions Act 2017 extended the preconditions.
-As an employer, you have the obligation to actively alert employees to the walk-in surgery hours, and the company doctor must have free access to the workplace.
+As an employer, you have the obligation to actively alert employees to the walk-in surgery hour, and the company doctor must have free access to the workplace.

 The company doctor can offer more than just advice and support in the areas prescribed by the Dutch Working Conditions Act.
 ArboNed's company doctor offers services to enable people to stay healthy at work and help people get healthy and return to work.
 We call this sustained employability.

 Company doctor is a legally protected title and companies have the obligation to work together with these specialists.
 Since the new Working Conditions Act, employers are also under an obligation to enter into a basic contract with a working conditions service provider, laying down the minimum terms of service.
 Moreover, the company doctor's tasks are subject to three other statutory obligations.
 A company must engage a company doctor for: